-Viewers love these top African American comedy series for many reasons.
+Viewers love these top African American comedies for many reasons.
 They often portray life in the Black community and the inner-workings of an African American family.
 Often they have interesting or eccentric characters and they’re just downright funny.
 Although there have been good Black sitcoms and not-so-good Black sitcoms, these are some of the best African American comedy shows you can watch, old or new, including some of the best Black sitcoms of the decade.

 The best Black sitcoms on TV today are descended from an interesting heritage.
 The first Black sitcom-type program, Amos ‘n’ Andy, began its run in 1950, but it inspired controversy - protests against it claimed that it portrayed Black people in an unfavorable, lower-class light.
 Black sitcoms began to come into their own with Sanford and Son, which many critics believe readied the general public to receive The Cosby Show in the 80s.
 A far cry from Amos ‘n’ Andy, The Cosby Show featured Black characters who were educated and intelligent, earning it a spot as one of the best African-American comedy shows.